 If your existing point-of-sale setup doesn’t allow for this, consider making the switch, since it can make things easier for everyone involved.
 At the very least, begin asking your customers if they actually want a receipt, especially if you specialize in low-dollar items that aren’t often returned for a refund or exchange.
 You’ll likely find at least some customers decline, allowing you to save paper.

-4. Create a payment portal.
+4. Go digital by creating a payment portal.

 Another area of a business that can be paper-intensive is accounting.
 Invoicing may still involve paper at least on a small level, since there are some vendors and clients who prefer paper-based processes.
 Instead of relying solely on email or billing software to manage your invoicing processes, consider investing in a payment portal that will allow clients to pay their invoices with a simple login.
 Automation can also have the added benefit of improving cash flow, since you’ll spend less time waiting for things to circulate through the postal system.